 I am pregnant.
 Can I join classes in the studio?

 Our classes in the studio are not designed for pregnant women.
 If you become pregnant, please see your GP and let them know the classes you will be attending.
 Your GP will need to provide a clearance certificate.

 We do however run prenatal and postnatal workshops.
 Please register your interest in a Prenatal Weekend (Sat or Sun) 2 to 4 hour workshop.
 These workshops will help you with breathing techniques and specific exercises to ease common aches and pains in pregnancy as well as keep you fit and with a great sense of well-being.
 The Prenatal workshops will teach you how to feel more comfortable and relaxed during pregnancy, birth and beyond.

 How is Japanese yoga different to other forms of yoga?

-Unlike other forms of yoga, Japanese Yoga incorporates elements from Martial Arts, Traditional Eastern Oriental Medicine (5 Element Theory and the principles of yin & yang) and works with the same meridians as Zen Shiatsu and accupuncture.
+Unlike other forms of yoga, Japanese Yoga incorporates elements from Martial Arts, Traditional Eastern Oriental Medicine (5 Element Theory and the principles of yin & yang) and works with the same meridians as Zen Shiatsu and acupuncture.
 This means it works with the body at a deeper and more therapeutic level.
 It works by building energy in the ‘hara’ (lower belly area also diagnostic point in zen shiatsu) and this energy is stimulated around the body via its energetic pathways (the meridians).

 Unlike other forms of yoga, in Japanese Yoga we work to improve and correct the side which is tighter or that has less range of movement to bring the body into better balance.
 We also do not repeat the same asanas each class.
 Classes change according to the time of day and the seasons.

 What is macrobiotic cooking & how does it relate to yoga?